Harshithgowdasm/opencat-gym/README.md

 ## Links
-For more information on the reinforcement training implementation: https://stable-baselines3.readthedocs.io/en/master/index.html \
+For more information on the RL implementation: https://stable-baselines3.readthedocs.io/en/master/index.html \
 And for the simulation environment please refer to: https://pybullet.org/wordpress/ \
 The API for creating the training environment: https://gymnasium.farama.org/